michalmichalak997/SubsurfaceBreaks/README.md

 # Broken terrains

 This software is intended to detect faults on homocline terrains.
-The software consists of two three programs:
+The software consists of three programs:

-1. Generating labelled synthetic terrains based on random parameters with bounds introduced by a user.
+1. Generating labelled synthetic terrains based on random parameters with bounds introduced by a user (C++).
-2. Detecting faults for synthetic terrains using Support Vector Machine algorithm.
+2. Detecting faults for synthetic terrains using Support Vector Machine algorithm (Python).
-3. Detecting faults for real terrains with calculated attributes.
+3. Detecting faults for real terrains with calculated attributes (C++).

 We will now explain the components of the framework.